omnidan/tn2_core/README.rst

 TouchNet 2 is a networking framework written in C/C++ which implements modules coded in interpreted languages.
 The modules can be dynamically loaded and managed.

+INFO: Use the 1.0 branch for now: https://github.com/TouchLay/tn2_core/tree/1.0 - threads in 1.1 are still a bit unstable.

 .. contents::